Carly Simon: Recognition

 Simon has received various accolades and honors throughout her career, including two Grammy Awards (from 14 nominations), an Academy Award, and a Golden Globe Award.
-She received two consecutive BAFTA nominations for Best Original Film Score, in 1990 and 1991, respectively.
-In 1994, she was inducted into the Songwriters Hall of Fame.
-In 1995, she was honored with the Lifetime Achievement Hall of Fame Award from the Boston Music Awards.
+She received two consecutive British Academy Film Award nominations for Best Original Film Score, in 1990 and 1991, respectively.
+She has received eight Boston Music Award nominations and three wins, as well as the Hall of Fame Lifetime Achievement in 1995.

+In 1994, Simon was inducted into the Songwriters Hall of Fame.
 In 1998, she received the Berklee College of Music Honorary Doctor of Music Degree.
-In 2004, "You're So Vain" was inducted into the Grammy Hall of Fame.
-In 2005, Simon was nominated for a star on the Hollywood Walk of Fame, but a date was never set and she has yet to claim her star.
+In 1999, Simon ranked at No. 28 on VH1's 100 Greatest Women in Rock & Roll.
+In 2005, Simon was nominated for a star on the Hollywood Walk of Fame, but a date was never set for the ceremony and she has yet to claim her star.
 In 2012, she was honored with the Founders Award from the American Society of Composers, Authors and Publishers (ASCAP).
+In 2017, Billboard ranked Simon at No. 50 on their list of the Greatest of All-Time Hot 100 Women Artists.
 Simon was set to be honored at Carnegie Hall with a tribute concert on March 19, 2020, but it was postponed due to the COVID-19 pandemic.
 It was rescheduled to take place on March 23, 2022, before being cancelled altogether due to COVID-19–related challenges.
-On November 5, 2022, Simon was inducted into the Rock and Roll Hall of Fame.
+In 2022, Simon was inducted into the Rock and Roll Hall of Fame.
+In 2023, Billboard ranked Simon at No. 31 on their list of the greatest adult contemporary artists of all time.